theblendermann/sAMPC-Stacked-Antimicrbial-Peptide-Classifier/README.md

 | CAMPR3-RF    | 0.65 | 0.34  | 0.96  | 0.59  | 0.39 | Waghu et al. (2016)               |
 | iAMPpred     | 0.64 | 0.32  | 0.96  | 0.59  | 0.37 | Meher et al. (2017)               |

+### Issues that need to be fixed
+-    The Neural Networks used in sAMPC are not scaled.
+In our testing the scaled neural networks performed worse than the unscaled Neural Networks, the scaling issue still needs to be fixed.

 # Authors